 The second through fifth sessions are vastly different from the first session in that they are relatively unstructured and directed by the student.
 Follow-up assessments are given throughout these sessions.
 The student and what he/she believes would be most effective for them largely determine what is explored.

 New Leaf Six Sessions, like ASTP and BASICS, utilizes motivational interviewing techniques.
-The counselors for the Six Sessions program are usually Master’s level Community and Addictions counseling students as well as Doctoral students in the Counselor Education program.
+The counselors for the Six Sessions program are usually Master’s level counseling students as well as Doctoral students in the Counselor Education program.